Windows 2000: History

-Windows 2000 is the last public release of Windows for PC-98, I486 and SGI Visual Workstation 320 and 540 as Windows XP runs solely on IA-32 only.
 Windows 2000 was initially planned to replace both Windows 98 and Windows NT 4.0.
 However, this would be changed later, as an updated version of Windows 98 called Windows 98 Second Edition was released in 1999.

 On or shortly before February 12, 2004, "portions of the Microsoft Windows 2000 and Windows NT 4.0 source code were illegally made available on the Internet."
 The source of the leak was later traced to Mainsoft, a Windows Interface Source Environment partner.
 Microsoft issued the following statement: